 On 30th September 2016 the Consortium proposed a tender under the title “Genetic Utilization of Plants in the Pannon Region” (A Pannon növényeinek genetikai hasznosítása) to the National Research, Development and Innovation Office and to the Ministry of National Economy at the framework of the GINOP-2.2.1-15 Program.
 The project received more than 1,6 billion HUF non-refundable financial support.

-The leader of the Consortium is the Törökszentmiklósi Mezőgazdasági Zrt., members of the Consortium are the University of Debrecen, the Szent István University, Faculty of Agricultural and Economic Studies, Cereal Research Non-Profit Ltd, and the National Agricultural Research and Innovation Centre, Forest Research Institute.
+The leader of the consortium is the Törökszentmiklós Mezőgazdasági LTD., and the members of the consortium are also the University of Debrecen, the Hungarian University of Agricultural and Life Sciences, the Cereal Research Non-profit Public Benefit LTD. and the Forest Science Institute of the University of Sopron.

 The budget for the program is 1.902.239.337 HUF.
 According to the proposed tender the financial support is 1.604.232.583 HUF.
 The remaining 298.006.754 HUF was funded by TM Zrt in order to complete the project.
 The intensity of financial support is 84,33%.

-The project has started on 11th August 2017 and will be terminated on 30th September 2021.
-In the forthcoming 4 years, with 22 research themes the research groups with 160 researchers and technical personnel shall conduct experiments with plants and develop different technologies and methods with the purpose to preserve the genetic pool of the Pannon region, while also considering the different marketing options.
-The research takes place in the “Tudásközpont” (Knowledge Center) at Törökszentmiklós, and in the research facilities of the other members of the Consortium.
+The project begun on August 11, 2017 and will run until December 29, 2021.
+In the forthcoming 4 years, during the implementation of the project, the 22 research themes with 160 researchers and technical personnel shall conduct experiments with plants and develop different technologies and methods with the purpose to preserve the genetic pool of the Pannon region, while also considering the different marketing options.
+The research takes place in the “Tudásközpont” (Knowledge Centre) at Törökszentmiklós, and in the research facilities of the other members of the Consortium.

 Research and development activities under the project aims at achieving 6 important goals: